-Filing your Massachusetts annual report is a straightforward process that can be completed using the state's online portal.
+Filing your Massachusetts annual report is a straightforward process completed through the state's online portal.
 The key is staying on top of your filing schedule to maintain good standing with your business.

 Missing deadlines creates a cascade of problems, especially when managing multiple companies across different states.
 Each missed filing means fees, potential business dissolution, and time-consuming reinstatement processes.

 Nearly all Massachusetts business entities must file an annual report with the Secretary of the Commonwealth, including all domestic and foreign corporations, LLCs, LPs, LLPs, and nonprofits.
-Sole proprietorships are typically the only entity exempt from filing.
+Sole proprietorships and general partnerships are exempt from filing.
+As the Starting a Partnership in Massachusetts guidance notes, general partnerships don't register with the Secretary of the Commonwealth and therefore have no annual report obligation with that office.

 You do not need a Certificate of Good Standing to file an annual report in Massachusetts.
 However, filing your annual report and paying all required fees are necessary to maintain your entity's good standing with the Secretary of the Commonwealth.

 If your business is not in good standing (for instance, due to missed filings or unpaid fees), you may need to resolve those issues before certain filings.
-Additionally, you may need to obtain a Certificate of Good Standing for other purposes, such as expanding to another state or securing financing.
+You may also need to obtain a Certificate of Good Standing for other purposes, such as expanding to another state or securing financing.

 Who may sign and file depends on entity type: